Oswald Chambers Index

 "No one can stand like that for Jesus Christ who is not constrained by the majesty of His personal power.
 It is the only thing that matters, and the strange thing is that it is the last thing realized by the Christian worker. ...
 Men may call him mad or sober, but he does not care; there is only one thing he is living for, and that is to persuade men of the judgment seat of God, and of the love of Christ.
 This abandon to the love of Christ is the one thing that bears fruit in the life, and it will always leave the impression of the holiness and of the power of God, never of our personal holiness."

-January 28th - But it is hardly credible that one could so persecute Jesus!
+January 28th: It is hardly credible that one could so persecute Jesus!

 "Am I set on my own way for God? ...
 Whenever we are obstinate and self-willed and set upon our own ambitions, we are hurting Jesus.
 Every time we stand on our rights and insist that this is what we intend to do, we are persecuting Jesus....